mbta/dotcom/docs/ENVIRONMENT.md

 1. Obtain a Google API key:
     * Go to [Google's API documentation](https://developers.google.com/maps/documentation/javascript/get-api-key)
     * Click on "GET STARTED", create a personal project (e.g. "mbtadotcom").
-        * You have to enter personal billing information for your API key but Google gives you $200 of free credit per month.
-You can set up budget alerts to email you if you are approaching your free credit limit or set up daily quotas for each API.
-However, our costs accumulate very slowly in local development so it's not likely that you will approach this limit.
     * Go to [the Google developer credentials page](https://console.developers.google.com/apis/credentials)
     * Use the "Select Project" button at the top of the page to choose your project and then hit "Create Credentials" -> "API Key"
 2. Enable specific APIs: